-The target audience for this policy is government, Traditional Owners, industry and the community involved in delivering programs, plans, policies and on-ground actions that influence the condition of the Great Barrier Reef.
+The target audience for this policy is all stakeholders - government, Traditional Owners, industry and the community - involved in delivering programs, plans, ground actions that influence the condition of the Great Barrier Reef.

-Government agencies and authorities should apply this policy when:

-- revising or preparing relevant agreements, policies, plans, strategies and programs - making a decision likely to interact with Great Barrier Reef values
+Government agencies and authorities should apply this policy when revising or preparing relevant agreements, policies, plans, strategies and programs likely to facilitate or directly contribute to drivers and pressures on the Great Barrier Reef or actions to improve the condition or trend of Great Barrier Reef values.
+Government agencies and authorities are encouraged to use this policy to actively engage with stakeholders in improving the health of the Great Barrier Reef.

-Others - such as industry, businesses, conservationists, infrastructure providers and developers - are encouraged to consider this policy when developing proposals, guidance material, programs or plans.
+Traditional Owners and stakeholders, including industry, businesses, conservationists, infrastructure providers and developers - are encouraged to consider this policy when developing proposals, guidance material, programs or plans.

-Researchers and the community can also use this policy to better understand priorities for the Great Barrier Reef, and focus areas for improvement and measurement.
+Researchers and the community can also use this policy to better understand priorities for the Great Barrier Reef, and focus on areas for improvement and measurement.